NorthChild/JavaScript---Animation-Template/README.md

 x and y values, and a mouse tracker, useful to have a real-time idea of where your mouse is pointing if you're interested in the graphs all by themselves, theres my other repo (JavaScript-Graphed_Backgrounds) with more than one choice in graph/lined paper backgrounds.

+# needs to be updated to work with ES6